-3.14.04 Manufactured Homes (January 4, 2018)
+3.14.04 Manufactured Homes (November 15, 2018)

 Arch MI defines a manufactured home as a factory-built, multi-sectioned home built on a permanent frame (chassis) with a removable transportation system.
 The manufactured home is delivered and permanently attached to a site-built foundation.
+A manufactured home is built under the Federal Home Construction and Safety Standards established by HUD on/after June 1976.
+The label that confirms this is located on the manufactured home.
+The HUD Data Plate and HUD Certificate Label are required to confirm compliance with these standards.